TechnoBoy101/Technoboy101/README.md

-# Hi there 👋 I am [Daksh](https://technoboy101.github.io), an 11 year old enthusiastic programmer.
+# Hi there 👋 I am [Daksh](https://technoboy101.github.io), a 12 year old enthusiastic programmer.
 ## About Me
 #### I am more into web development and have created various websites like -
 - [https://www.nonsensebutfun.repl.co](https://www.nonsensebutfun.repl.co)